GlennFTW/CSGO-Python-Cheat/README.md

 If  you add more please share it with me on discord Crumb#0986

-I tried adding BHop but couldn't figure it out
+I tried adding BHop but couldn't figure it out so if you figure it out please send me the source so I can learn from it.